• Skip to main content

 Hypertension, or high blood pressure, can affect anyone.
 According to the Centers for Disease Control and Prevention (CDC), about 45% of adult Americans have high blood pressure.
 Moreover, only about 24% of those individuals have their hypertension under control.

-Because hypertension can cause cardiovascular disease and organ failure, it is important to have it treated by a doctor.
+Because hypertension can cause cardiovascular disease and organ failure, it is important to have it treated by a family medicine provider.
 Let’s talk about some of the main signs of high blood pressure and what you can do about it.

 What Are the Symptoms of High Blood Pressure?